Structural Causal Models in PyMC

 • Adding Structural Components

-• The Generative Model in PyMC
+• The SEM Model in PyMC

 • Model Comparison: CFA and SEM

-• Sensitivity Analysis and the Do-Operator
+• Causal Estimands and the Do-Operator

-• The Do-Calculus and Sensitivity Analysis
+• The Do-Calculus and Minimum Valid Structure

 • What-if Structures and the Do-Operator